directus/directus/docs/reference/authentication.md

 **Session Token (JWT)** can also be returned by the [login](#login) endpoint/mutation.\
 Session tokens combine both a refresh_token and access_token in a single cookie.
-These tokens should not have a short expiration time like the Temporary tokens as you cannot refresh these after they have expired.
+These tokens should not have a short expiration time like the Temporary Tokens as you cannot refresh these after they have expired.

 **Static Tokens** can be set for each platform user, and never expire.
 They are less secure, but quite useful for server-to-server communication.
 They are saved as plain-text within `directus_users.token`.
 Static Tokens are created in